 The archaeological site of Choirokoitia is a remarkably well-preserved settlement from the Neolithic Age that has been listed as a UNESCO World Heritage Site since 1998.

 Remains from all phases of the Neolithic Age are evident in the settlement, and provide an insight of living conditions in the region during prehistoric times, as well as how the Neolithic culture was spread throughout the region.

 Five characteristic cylindrical shaped dwellings have been reconstructed near the settlement, using the same construction methods and materials used in Neolithic times.
 The dwellings are fitted with replicas of household objects found inside the original dwellings, thus providing a vivid representation of how they actually were in the past.
 The vegetation around the dwellings consists of native plants and trees that have grown in Cyprus since Neolithic times.

 " Porfyrios Country house was named after Porfyrios Dikaios, the archaeologist who first uncovered the treasures of Choirokoitia.
 The 200 hundred year old house was restored and redesigned by the archaeologist's nephew - an architect with a passion for authentic rural architecture.

 The listed stone house was built in the 19th century by the owners family.
 The house was completely restored in 2006.
 The occupants of the house at the turn of the century were farmers who cultivated wheat and barley using oxen, and harvested carob and olive trees in the valley below.
-The women of the house spun and loomed silk, sured pig, kept fowl, harvested the crops and worked lace for the merchants of Lefkara.
-They brought their wine by donkey from the nearby mountain village of Vavla.
+The women of the house spun and loomed silk, cured pig, kept fowl, harvested the crops and worked lace for the merchants of Lefkara.
+The villages bought wine from the mountain villages of Vavla and beyond.